Grammys 2017 is music's biggest night

 The Grammy Awards feature stellar performances and Sunday's show should be no exception.

-Adele, Lady Gaga, Bruno Mars, Katie Perry, John Legend, Metallica and Carrie Underwood are all slated to perform.
+Lady Gaga, Bruno Mars, Katie Perry, John Legend, Metallica and Carrie Underwood are all slated to perform.

 Beyoncé, who recently announced she is pregnant with twins, isn't on the official performance lineup but she has a talent for pulling off surprises.